hmmhmmhm/ground.codes/README.md

 ### Packages

 - [`@repo/geoint`](./packages/geoint/README.md): a package for processing and providing curated geographical information about global regions with populations of 500 or more people
+- [`@repo/codebook`](./packages/codebook/README.md): a package for managing the word codebooks used in the coordinate encoding system

 ## License